andrew-gearhart/pequena-arana/README.md

 ![image](https://github.com/andrew-gearhart/pequena-arana/assets/2237295/8bfbcb1d-22d1-4fff-84e7-38d063821713)

 Graphs can be loaded and exported into [GraphML](http://graphml.graphdrawing.org/) format, which is compatible with Gephi.
-A graph (either created new or loaded from a file) is only saved to a file upon an explicit save, altough the tool has the ability to warn you if you are planning a destructive action.
-Loaded graphs must adhere to the expected graph schema (described below) to ensure correct functioning--programmic creation of such graphs can be assisted via use of the included *connection_graph* module.
+A graph (either created new or loaded from a file) is only saved to a file upon an explicit save, altough the tool has the ability to warn you if you are planning a destructive action (except for the *Clear Graph* option, this happens immediately).
+Loaded graphs must adhere to the expected graph schema to ensure correct functioning--programmic creation of such graphs can be assisted via use of the included *connection_graph* module.

 ## Schema
 At its core, Prequeña Araña is a small Python library that implements a simple professional graph schema with four types of nodes: *PERSON*, *ORGANIZATION*, *PLACE*, and *ACCOUNT*.
 There are currently only three types of edges: